-29 Chain volume estimates of the value of commencements and work done are shown in tables 1 and 2.
+- 29 Chain volume estimates of the value of commencements and work done are shown in tables 1 and 2.
 While current price estimates of the value of commencements and work done reflect both price and volume changes, chain volume estimates measure changes in value after the direct effects of price changes have been eliminated and therefore only reflect volume changes.
 The direct impact of the GST is a price change, and hence is removed from chain volume estimates.
-The deflators used to revalue the current price estimates in this publication are derived from the same price data underlying the deflators compiled for the dwellings and new other building components of the national accounts aggregate 'Gross fixed capital formation'.

-30 The chain volume measures of commencements and work done appearing in this publication are annually reweighted chain Laspeyres indexes referenced to current price values in a chosen reference year (currently 1998-99).
+The deflators used to revalue the current price estimates in this publication are derived from the same price data underlying the deflators compiled for the dwellings and new other building components of the national accounts aggregate 'Gross fixed capital formation'. - 30 The chain volume measures of commencements and work done appearing in this publication are annually reweighted chain Laspeyres indexes referenced to current price values in a chosen reference year (currently 1998-99).
 The reference year is updated annually in the June quarter publication.
 Each year's data in the value of commencements and work done series are based on the prices of the previous year, except for the quarters of the latest incomplete year which are based upon the current reference year (i.e. 1998-99).
 Comparability with previous years is achieved by linking (or chaining) the series together to form a continuous time series.
-Further information on the nature and concepts of chain volume measures is contained in the ABS Information Paper: Introduction of Chain Volume Measures in the Australian National Accounts (Cat. no. 5248.0).

-31 The factors used to seasonally adjust the chain volume series are identical to those used to adjust the corresponding current price series.
+Further information on the nature and concepts of chain volume measures is contained in the ABS Information Paper: Introduction of Chain Volume Measures in the Australian National Accounts (Cat. no. 5248.0). - 31 The factors used to seasonally adjust the chain volume series are identical to those used to adjust the corresponding current price series.

-EXPLANATORY NOTES continued
+ACKNOWLEDGMENT

-ACKNOWLEDGMENT 32 ABS publications draw extensively on information provided freely by individuals, businesses, governments and other organisations.
+32 ABS publications draw extensively on information provided freely by individuals, businesses, governments and other organisations.
 Their continued cooperation is very much appreciated: without it, the wide range of statistics published by the ABS would not be available.
+Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905.

+RELATED PRODUCTS

-Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905 .
-UNPUBLISHED DATA 33 The ABS can also make available certain building approvals and activity data which are not published.
-Where it is not practicable to provide the required information by telephone, it can be provided via fax, photocopy, computer printout, floppy disk and email.
-A charge may be made for providing unpublished information in these forms.
-RELATED PUBLICATIONS 34 Users may also wish to refer to the following publications which are available on request: Building Activity, Australia (Cat. no. 8752.0)-issued quarterly Building Activity, Australia: Building Work Done, Preliminary (Cat. no. 8755.0)-issued quarterly Building Activity, Australia: Dwelling Unit Commencements, Preliminary (Cat. no. 8750.0)-issued quarterly Building Approvals, Australia (Cat. no. 8731.0)-issued monthly Building Approvals, South Australia (Cat. no. 8731.4)-issued quarterly from March 2000 Engineering Construction Activity, Australia (Cat. no. 8762.0)-issued quarterly Housing Finance for Owner Occupation, Australia (Cat. no. 5609.0)-issued monthly 35 Current publications produced by the ABS are listed in the Catalogue of Publications and Products (Cat. no. 1101.0).
-The ABS also issues, on Tuesdays and Fridays, a Release Advice (Cat. no. 1105.0) which lists publications to be released in the next few days.
+33 Users may also wish to refer to the following publications which are available from ABS Bookshops:

+Building Activity, Australia (Cat. no. 8752.0)-issued quarterly Construction Work Done, Australia, Preliminary (Cat. no. 8755.0)-issued quarterly

+Building Activity, Australia: Dwelling Unit Commencements, Preliminary (Cat. no. 8750.0)-issued quarterly

+Building Approvals, Australia (Cat. no. 8731.0)-issued monthly Building Approvals, South Australia (Cat. no. 8731.4)-issued quarterly Engineering Construction Activity, Australia (Cat. no. 8762.0)-issued quarterly

+Housing Finance for Owner Occupation, Australia (Cat. no. 5609.0) -issued monthly

+34 Current publications and other products produced by the ABS are listed in the Catalogue of Publications and Products, Australia (Cat. no. 1101.0).
+The ABS also issues, on Tuesdays and Fridays, a Release Advice (Cat. no. 1105.0) which lists products to be released in the next few days.
 The Catalogue and Release Advice are available from any ABS office.

+ABA DATA AVAILABLE ON REQUEST

+35 As well as the statistics included in this and related publications, the ABS may have other relevant data available on request.
+Inquiries should be made to the National Information and Referral Service on 1300 135 070.

+SYMBOLS AND OTHER USAGES

+ABS Australian Bureau of Statistics

+RSE relative standard error

+SE standard error ... not applicable

-SYMBOLS AND OTHER USAGES ABSAustralian Bureau of StatisticsRSErelative standard errorSEstandard errornot applicablenil or rounded to zeroWhere figures have been rounded, discrepancies may occur between sums of thecomponent items and totals.
+nil or rounded to zero

+Where figures have been rounded, discrepancies may occur between sums of the component items and totals.